nagarjunagit19/YadasChallenge1/README.md

    Integrate code into jenkins CICD

 ** Functionality assumptions
-	As per the instructions, launching of google site is starting point for execution.
-So this 	step is mentioned in before test method.
+	As per the instructions, launching www.google.com is the starting point of execution.
+So it is mentioned in before test method.
- 	Each test case should start in new browser.
-No test case should be executed with in same browser Assumed Names of employees are unique.
-Hence used hashMaps, else we can use lists
+ 	Each test  should start in new browser and should never execute in an existing browser Employee name is used as the unique identifier for each employee.
+If there are duplicate name, we can use some other attribute to identify them

 ** Modules Covered: